The Only Source of Light

 The sheer joy of the journey and finishing what we had begun and endured would have been wasted as well!

-It was not just the experiences from the hike that we remember and in which we have satisfaction but, in finishing well; what it did “in” us and what it taught us about ourselves and, more importantly, about God and our relationship with Him.
-It was also a reminder that we need each other in this journey as we regularly encouraged each other to press on and not give up.
+It was not just the experiences from the hike that we remember and in which we have satisfaction but in finishing well; what it did “in” us and what it taught us about ourselves and, more importantly, about God and our relationship with Him.

 The paradox was that we were so tired yet so refreshed!
-And isn’t that part of what perseverance does in us?

 “Let perseverance finish its work (in us), so we will grow, lacking nothing in Christ.”
 (James 1:4)

-Perseverance isn’t dependent on the circumstances in which I live and breathe but upon whom I rest and find my ultimate satisfaction.
-And that One calls His people to be, as Joseph Wheat has said, “faithful plodders.”
 We are not called to be stoic in the face of sorrow, slap on a fake smile when our hearts are breaking, nor be arrogant in our demands that God answer every prayer in our timing and according to “our will.”

 He knows our sorrows, allows us to weep, brings others to share our tears, and holds us in the darkest nights.
-He allows us to ask questions but then calls us to trust Him for the answers even when we can’t see and our hearts don’t understand.

-He knows we are continually faced with things and people that seek to rival our affection.
-He understands the enemy of our souls tempts us to satisfy our hunger and cover our shame, hurts, and loneliness with substances, experiences, and the noise of mindless activities rather than learning to be still, seeking that redemption, healing, and satisfaction in the only One that is not a temporary fix but a lasting transformation, and spending time with others who find joy in desiring the same so we are mutually encouraged to stay the course.
+He understands that the enemy of our souls tempts us to satisfy our hunger and cover our shame, hurts, and loneliness with substances, experiences, and the noise of mindless activities rather than learning to be still, seeking that redemption, healing, and satisfaction in the only One that is not a temporary fix but a lasting transformation, and spending time with others who find joy in desiring the same so we are mutually encouraged to stay the course.

-He knows we need the exhortation of one another so we “may not be hardened by the deceitfulness of sin” (Hebrews 3:13) nor overwhelmed by the sheer exhaustion of living in a world that seeks to call good, evil and evil, good.
+He knows we need the steadfast exhortation of one another so we “may not be hardened by the deceitfulness of sin” (Hebrews 3:13) nor overwhelmed by the sheer exhaustion of living in a world that seeks to call good, evil and evil, good.

 “…to press on to take hold of that for which Christ Jesus took hold of (us)… forgetting what lies behind and straining forward to what lies ahead…” (Philippians 3:12-14)